Saamy88/calculator/README.md

-This is a simple ANDROID calculator
+ # This is a simple ANDROID calculator
+ # We are changing this file for GitHub purposes!